stup1db4nana/acidrain-qt/README.md

 # acidrain-qt
-An acid rain typing game built with QtJambi
+An acid rain typing game built with QtJambi.

 This is for a school project and is a gigantic piece of shite that barely works.
 Enjoy!